mostafanasser2000/-Mini-Full-Stack-Application-with-Dashboard/README.md

 DB_PASSWORD=postgres
 ```

-- Create `.env` file at project directory and add the fields begin with `DB` from the above to it.
+- Create `.env` file in the the project directory and add the fields beginning with `DB` from the above.

 - Build the Docker images: